This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Exceptional taste – like candy, easy to take even with nausea
+• Great taste and easy to take, even with nausea

 Cons

-• No iron – requires separate supplement if iron levels are low
+• No iron included – requires separate supplement

 Check Latest Price